Symmetry and composition in probabilistic theories: Probabilistic Models and Theories

 \section{Probabilistic Models and Theories}

-There is a more or less standard mathematical framework for generalized probability theory, first sketched by Mackey [ref] and later elaborated, modified, and in some instances, rediscovered, by many authors, including Ludwig, Davies and Lewis, Araki, Gudder, Foulis and Randall, Hardy, and D'Ariano among many others.
-The range of stylistic variation among these various formulations is just wide enough to make it prudent to spell out in a little detail the particular variant (one might say, dialect) in wich I'll proceed.
+There is a more or less standard mathematical framework for generalized probability theory, first sketched by Mackey \cite{Mackey} and later elaborated, modified, and in some instances, rediscovered, by many authors, e.g., \cite{D'Ar09, Davies-Lewis, FR72, Har01} The range of stylistic variation among these various formulations is just wide enough to make it prudent to spell out in a little detail the particular variant (one might say, dialect) in which I'll proceed.
 In the interest of brevity, I consider here only the discrete, finite-dimensional version of this framework.